 ~ Poems of Love ~

-The following poems have been written by me, for my husband Hamada, who is suffering from Multiple Myeloma [IgG Kappa] a cancer of the plasma cells, which are found in the bone marrow.
-After many months of chemotherapy, contracting pneumonia twice, once given only twelve hours to live and having three bad fractures to his spine and also now showing in his Pelvis, we have made it to three years!
-The Muliple Myeloma also attacked his Kidneys, first showing at diagnosis in May 2006 leaving Hamada only a small percentage of kidney function.
-He never complains, using his most amazing smile even when I know he has severe pain.
-Hamada has achieved a Stem Cell Transplant, using his own 'harvested stem cells' During October 2007 he spent seventeen days in the 'Centre For Clinical Haematology' at Nottingham City Hospital UK. where he achieved this transplant.
+The following poems have been written by me, for my husband Hamada, who suffered from Multiple Myeloma [IgG Kappa] a cancer of the plasma cells, which are found in the bone marrow.
+After many months of chemotherapy, contracting pneumonia twice, once given only twelve hours to live and having three bad fractures to his spine and also showing in his Pelvis, he made it to four years seven months.
+The Multiple Myeloma attacked his Kidneys first showing at diagnosis in May 2006 leaving Hamada only a small percentage of kidney function.
+He never complained, using his most amazing smile even when I knew he had severe pain.
+Hamada underwent a Stem Cell Transplant using his own 'harvested stem cells' .
+During October 2007 he spent seventeen days in the "Centre For Clinical Haematology" at Nottingham City Hospital UK. where he achieved this transplant.
 We had a scare at six months after transplant, when told 'the beast was back' but subsequent tests showed a partial remission.
-Now once again in 2009 it has been confirmed that Hamada is out of remission.
-This blog contains poems written for Hamada, telling of our life together, also updates on Hamada's journey, and his personal fight, against Multiple Myeloma :Info @ http://www.myeloma.org.uk/ I hope you like these poems of love and this site is dedicated to Hamada.
+Again in early 2009 it was confirmed that Hamada was out of remission He fought again during 2010 with newer chemo type drugs.
+First with Velcade and then with Revlimid but to no avail.
+His Kidneys were failing further and Hamada chose not to have dialysis.
+This blog contains poems and updates, written for Hamada, telling of our life together.

 21 May, 2009